 Believe it or not, Coca-Cola can be an effective toilet bowl cleaner due to its mild acidity.
 The phosphoric acid in Coca-Cola can help to dissolve mineral deposits and break down stains.

 To use Coca-Cola, simply pour a can of Coca-Cola into the toilet bowl, making sure to coat the entire surface.
-Let it sit for at least an hour, or preferably overnight.
-After soaking, scrub the bowl thoroughly with a toilet brush to loosen and remove the stains.
-Flush the toilet to rinse away the Coca-Cola and any loosened debris.
+Think about it: let it sit for at least an hour, or preferably overnight.
+Which means after soaking, scrub the bowl thoroughly with a toilet brush to loosen and remove the stains.
+Flush the toilet to rinse away the Coca-Cola and any loosened debris And that's really what it comes down to..

 7. Hydrogen Peroxide